opbokel/hellway/README.md

 ## Controls
 * The button starts the game and accelerates.
 * Up also accelerates, down breaks, and you can move left to right.
+* It is possible to break and accelerate at the same time, this will break with half intensity (Heel-and-toe).

 ## Current Roadmap (the priorities might change):
 * A mode where the tracks start at a random position.